kory33/STORY_OF_MY_LIFE/README.md

 # STORY_OF_MY_LIFE
-Github Repository for my life to do.
+GitHub repository for TODOs in my life.

 ## Contributes
-If you have compliant for my life, Please make a issue to this repository.
+If you have a complaint against my life, please make an issue in this repository.

 ## Policy to Pull Requests
-PRs welcome If you have any anti-complain solutions for my life.
+PRs are welcome if you have got any solution to the issue.

+When I had a complaint, my grandma told me:
-My grandma told when I having a complain, 'If you haven't any solution, MUST DON'T MAKE A ISSUE TO HIM.'
+> If you have got no solution, YOU MUST NOT MAKE AN ISSUE TO HIM.

 XD